faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/legrand_richards_denied_having_the_seerstone.md

+---
-## Legrand Richards denied the existence of the seerstone
+title: "Legrand Richards denied the existence of the seerstone"
+permalink: /legrand-richards-denied-existence-of-seerstone/
+doctype: snippet
+layout: page
+---

 Whether to prevaricate or from benign ignorance of the facts, LeGrand Richards denied the existence of the seerstone: